zephyrproject-rtos/zephyr/doc/application/application.rst

 The simplest way to debug an application running in QEMU is using the GNU Debugger and setting a local GDB server in your development system through QEMU.

-You will need an ELF binary image for debugging purposes.
+You will need an Executable and Linkable Format (ELF) binary image for debugging purposes.
 The build system generates the image in the build directory.
 By default, the kernel binary name is :file:`zephyr.elf`.
 The name can be changed using a Kconfig option.

 We will use the standard 1234 TCP port to open a :abbr:`GDB (GNU Debugger)` server instance.
 This port number can be changed for a port that best suits the